sciguy16/wry-screenshot/README.md

 # Captured image is 'image.png'
 ```

+## Bugs
+* Doesn't work for all websites - e.g. some result in `Unhandled Promise Rejection: SecurityError: The operation is insecure.` errors
+* Invisible windows seem to ignore the `width` and `height` attributes, resulting in minimum-width images

 ## Setup
 This repo ships with a compiled version of html2canvas.
 To rebuild it, ensure that you have checked out the html2canvas submodule and build it with npm: